 Khan’s arrows sells closely matched sets of U-Fletch arrows in any length or spine you want.
 You are perfectly free to fletch them yourself with any feather you care to use.
 Our finished arrows are all made with common and readily available 5 inch, left wing, shield cut feathers in either black, white, or barred colors.
 Lastly, my feathers are glued down to stay!
 I recently put one through a 4 layer wall and not only was the arrow just fine, but the feathers were completely in place and undamaged.
 To see the video, click here.

-Making Entire sets that are tuned to group tightly – What I have learned.
+Making Entire sets that are tuned to group tightly – THE EXPERT ARROW MAKER.

 The Arrow Maker’s Conundrum